 Thus either the strategy has to be changed, or one needs to work on their ads creativity and the various parameters of the ad

-Also, one important tip is that instead of just deducting the value of the marketing spend forming the revenue generated, try to use the percentage value instead.
+Thus one must keep working on their marketing strategies until the value of the ROI starts coming in positive.
+Also, one important tip is that instead of just deducting the value of the amount of marketing dollars you spend forming the revenue generated, try to use the percentage value of ad spend instead.

 This makes it easier to be able to compare the returns that get on the various strategies, even if the numbers differ from each other a lot.